aodonnell-ca/TheBookProject-Public/blog/review/StackEdit.md

 So `Google Docs` should be my solution, and just make sure I have enabled `offline` mode before I take it to my favourite writing place.
 I can either turn off the wifi, or set the `Do Not Disturb` mode (which I always forget to turn off, and wonder why no one has been in touch for days).

 Well, my needs have changed a bit.
 I have moved away from `MS Word`, and even `Google Docs` as I have started using markdown more extensively.
 These days my writing is split between various professional needs.
 Requirements capture, specifications, and how-to pages are tracked on the corporate wiki.
-Detailed README.md files in GitHub repositories, detailing APIs, how to set up the build environment and implementation support docuements with state transition diagrams and sequence diagrams, t
+Detailed README.md files in GitHub repositories, detailing APIs, how to set up the build environment and implementation support docuements with state transition diagrams and sequence diagrams; ASCII art only goes so far, so I've been using PlantUML, and am now playing with Mermaid Chart.
+I have also been working on a technical blog, and a book project.
+Yes, I've been busy at the keyboard.

+As with

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY0Njc3MTIsLTY1MTg2NzA2NiwxMTQxNz
-g0MTU5LC05Njg0MjA1OThdfQ==
+eyJoaXN0b3J5IjpbMTY0MzU2NDY1MCwtNjUxODY3MDY2LDExND
+E3ODQxNTksLTk2ODQyMDU5OF19
 -->